nissbran/generator-aspnetcore-api/README.md

 # generator-aspnetcore-api
-Yeoman generator for aspnet core api projects
+Yeoman generator for aspnet core api projects.
+Uses the .NET Core myget feed for CI builds.
+So it might be a bit unstable